WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Conclusion

 This paper introduces \modelname{}, a mathematics model fine-tuned with \textbf{\REInameS{}}.
-The experimental results demonstrate that \modelname{} achieves SOTA performance surpassing all existing open-source LLMs on two widely recognized mathematical reasoning benchmarks: GSM8k and MATH.
-Furthermore, \modelname{} exhibits superior performance compared to some of the largest close-source LLMs, including ChatGPT, GPT-3.5, Claude Instant, PaLM-2, PaLM-1 and Minerva on the GSM8k benchmark.
+The experimental results demonstrate that \modelname{} achieves SOTA performance surpassing existing open-source LLMs on GSM8k and MATH from grade to high school problems.
+Notably, \modelname{} 70B exhibits superior performance compared to some of the well-known proprietary LLMs, including ChatGPT-3.5, Claude Instant, PaLM-2, Gemini Pro.
+Furthermore, our preliminary exploration highlights the pivotal role of instruction evolution and process supervision in achieving exceptional performance.

-\paragraph{Future Work.} Although our \modelname{} achieves impressive mathematics performance, as depicted in Figure~\ref{fig:gsm8k_baselines}, our model still falls significantly behind the SOTA LLM, GPT-4 and Claude-2.
-Therefore, future work will prioritize the enhancement of the \textbf{\REInameS{}} or better method to further augment the performance of our model.

-\paragraph{Broader Impact.} Similar to the other LLMs, our \modelname{} could also generate unethical, harmful, or misleading information sometimes.
-Therefore, future research to address the ethical and societal implications is needed.